Tourists from all over the world flock to this

 out on privacy.

-Anything, anything, I said as amiably as possible,
+Anything, anything, I said as amiably

-gesturing with my hands to the height of the man, much to the amusement of the night staff.
-They were very quick at
+as possible, gesturing with my hands to the height of the man, much to the amusement of the night staff.

-solving the problem, since I did say WOMAN ONLY ROOMS.
+I did say WOMAN ONLY ROOMS.

 walnuts, a delicious local snack, down to The American Cafe for morning coffee, then out and about with my young students.